-Introduction Commercial mariners (deep sea & inland), commercial fishermen, paid yacht crews, and commercial divers injured in the service of their vessel are considered Jones Act seamen and their injuries are covered by maritime law.
+Commercial vessel crews injured in the service of their vessel are considered Jones Act seamen and their injuries are covered by maritime law.
+This could include commercial divers, depending on the nature of the relationship with the vessel.

 Tim Akpinar Contact Information: